-Marathon Charter Prices
+Marathon FL Charter Fishing Prices & Info

 Charter prices are for the entire boat, not per person.
 We can accommodate groups of 1 to 6 anglers aboard each boat.
 Prices include all fishing tackle and bait, fishing licenses for the duration of the trip, ice, fish cleaning and more.
 See details below.